-- Compare the non-dimensional profiles for different turbulence models. - Besides Spalding's law, there a few more analytical profiles.
-Can you plot another one?
-Do not forget to write down the equations. - Compare the outcome of the COUPLED method against the outcome of the SIMPLE method.
+- Compare the non-dimensional profiles for different turbulence models. - Compare the outcome of the COUPLED method against the outcome of the SIMPLE method.
 Is the computing time the same?
 Is the accuracy the same?
 Which method has the lowest cost per iteration? - Where do the laminar sublayer profile intersects the log-law profile?
 Use the same coefficients as the ones used in the lecture notes. - Compute the pressure drop along the axis of the pipe and compare it against the analytical correlation. - Determine at what distance along the pipe's axis the flow becomes fully developed in the numerical solution and compare this value with the analytical correlation for entrance length.